BIOGRAPHIES - A trilogy of Franca Rame's work:

 A Mother, Medea and Coming Home

 Composer and Sound designer Herbert Homer-Warbeck recently graduated from the Technical Theatre and Stage Management course at RADA.
-His recent sound designs include: Baby, What Blessings (Three Sisters production directed by Imy Wyatt Corner), Ulverton (Sound Design and Music for A Waters Company production for BBC Radio 4), Woman And Scarecrow (RADA directed by Caroline Byrne), House Of Bernarda Alba (RADA directed by Simona Gonella).
+His recent sound designs include: A Mother (Barker January production directed by Hendrick January), Baby, What Blessings (Three Sisters production directed by Imy Wyatt Corner), Ulverton (Sound Design and Music for A Waters Company production for BBC Radio 4), Woman And Scarecrow (RADA directed by Caroline Byrne), House Of Bernarda Alba (RADA directed by Simona Gonella).

 WITH SPECIAL THANKS TO – Mathilda Homer and Isaac Waddington for their performance at the London Preview, Sarah Homer, Stephen Warbeck, Adam Barker, Bona Orakwue, Kelvin O’Mard, Corinne Martin, Andy and Katrina, Naomi Wirthner, Paul Elbourn, Marie-Agnes Lecuirot, Humphrey Barker.